 The St. Joseph Catholic School students assist the parish priests at weekend Masses, school Masses, and may also choose to serve at funerals, weddings, and other parish events.
 Through altar serving, the students learn about reverence, responsibility, and serving the Church through a ministry.
 In order to be an altar server, students must attend training once a year and have parent permission.

 Students from the second through eighth grades are encouraged to participate in the children’s choir.
 The choir sings at the all-school Mass once a month.
 Students make a commitment to rehearse once a week, each Wednesday after school, as a team and to share their musical talents with the St. Joseph community.
-For more information, leave a message at school, 696-2586, for music program coordinator Karl Rhode.
+For more information, leave a message at school, 696-2586, for music program coordinator Karl Rohde.

 Middle school students meet once a week after school to learn and hone their speech and communication skills.
 Students may compete in the Valley Catholic Middle School Speech Tournament held each year in February.